 There you might meet the four hijackers still alive — Shirō Akagi the book worm, Moriaki Wakabayashi the football fanatic, Kimihiro Uomoto/Abe the fishmonger, and Takahiro Konishi the de facto leader — and the two remaining spouses, Sakiko Kuroda (Wakabayashi’s wife) and Yoriko Mori (who was married to Takamaro Tamiya, the deceased original commander of the hijacking operation).

 Reinin Shiino himself is a bit of an enigma.
-Born in 1949, his name suggests a nom de plume (the resemblance to a certain Russian revolutionary is too uncanny).
+Born in 1949, his name suggests a nom de plume (the resemblance to a certain Russian revolutionary is too uncanny) but is apparently genuine.
 His connections with the New Left goes back to his time at Keio University, where he matriculated in 1968.
 Like so many of his peers, he left college without graduating, though he drifted away from the student movement in 1973 for reasons not made clear in his biography.
 He then returned to the fold, so to speak, in more recent times.
 Earlier this year he also published a quasi-photographic guidebook about his six visits to North Korea between 2012 and 2014, especially the women he met there and the Yodogō Group.
 The fate of these superannuated radicals continues to exert its magnetic pull on people.